jst-cyr/YouTubeCompetitorDashboard/Lesson9-AzureFunctions/README.md

 1. Configure your local 'hosts' file to have an entry you will use to load this project (e.g. '127.0.0.1	youtube.local')
 1. Create a web application definition on your web server (such as IIS) that binds to this local hostname (e.g. `youtube.local`).
-1. Bind the web application to the folder where you are hosting the code (e.g. `%mypath%\Lesson8-TypeScript` where `%mypath%` is your local file system folder where the Lesson8 folder is)
+1. Bind the web application to the folder where you are hosting the code (e.g. `%mypath%\Lesson9-AzureFunctions` where `%mypath%` is your local file system folder where the Lesson9 folder is)
+1. Deploy the Azure Function to your Azure subscription (see further down for how to do this)
+1. Configure CORS on the Azure subscription to accept your local hostname (e.g. `youtube.local`)
-1. Open the HTML web page in your browser using the local hostname (e.g. `http://youtube.local/TypeScript.html`).
+1. Open the HTML web page in your browser using the local hostname (e.g. `http://youtube.local/AzureFunctions.html`).
 1. On load of the page, the table will be built out.
 You can add breakpoints to see the code in action.

 Note that there is no additional styling or extra markup.
 The HTML file is made to be as simple as possible for learning purposes.